-Linus has been chosen to be in a "Blockbuster Exhibition" (as the Curator, Arnold Lehman called it) of 1970’s and 80’s NYC graffiti art at the Phillips Auction House Gallery in Jan 2022.
+Linus has been chosen to be in a “blockbuster exhibition” (as the curator, Arnold Lehman, called it) of 1970s and ’80s NYC graffiti art at the Phillips Auction House Gallery in January 2022.

 His work in this seminal show will include early and later street pieces mounted on actual no-parking signposts with vintage street signs as well as examples of his sculptural street art style furniture which includes found urban metal and actual signage.

 Photo and video documentation of Coraggio “outstalling” his renegade street works from “back in the day” will also be on view.